Create your survey

 • Very dissatisfied

-• Often
+• Yes

-• Always
+• No

 The power of follow-up questions

-Suggest 10 open-ended questions for Teacher survey about Administrative Support.
+Suggest 10 open-ended questions for teacher survey about administrative support.

 Look at the questions and categorize them.
 Output categories with the questions under them.